Support with grief

 What is grief?

-Grief is a word for some of the feelings you may have after the death of someone close to you.
+Grief is a word for some of the feelings you may have after someone close to you dies.
 Some people describe being overcome or frightened by their feelings.
 Others say they feel numb or cannot believe what has happened.

 The thoughts and feelings you have will vary.
-Sometimes, they may be very intense and stop you doing things.
-At other times, they may be in the background and you can still do your day-to-day activities.
+Sometimes they may be very intense and stop you doing things.
+Other times, they may be in the background and you can still do your day-to-day activities.

 How you feel and react may depend on different things, such as: